SynapseWeb/Git-Sharing/README.md

 	bare = false
 	logallrefupdates = true
 ```
-It has no remote option because it was not cloned from an existing repository.
+It has no "remote" option because it was not cloned from an existing repository.
+Remember that this (Machine A) version was created with ```"git init"``` when the project was started (without any cloning).
 But we can add a "remote" with the "git remote" command:

 ```
 git remote add origin ../coolproj.bundle